garagehive/garagehive.github.io/docs/garagehive-line-checker.md

 ---
 layout: docs
-title: Understanding the Jobsheet Line Checker Notifications
+title: Understanding the Document Line Checker Notifications
 ---

 <a name="top"></a>

-# Understanding the Jobsheet Line Checker Notifications
+# Understanding the Document Line Checker Notifications
-The line checker is a column available in the Jobsheet **Lines** Sub-Page that provides notifications on the **Item** or **Labour** that has been added to the Jobsheet lines.
-This ensures that the user is aware of any errors, warnings, or information related to the added item or labour.
+The line checker is a column found in the **Lines** Sub-Page of the Jobsheet, Sales Quote, and Sales Order.
+It provides warnings regarding any Item or Labour added to the lines, ensuring the user is alerted to any errors, warnings, or relevant information associated with the added item or labour.

    ![](media/garagehive-line-checker.png)